From Chaos Comes Order: Ordering Event Representations for Object Recognition and Detection

-We compare these methods to our best-performing YOLOv6 detector from Sec.~\ref{sec:exp:validation} with a SwinV2 transformer backbone, trained on various input representations.
+We compare these methods to our best-performing YOLOv6 detector from Sec.~\ref{sec:exp:validation} with a SwinV2 transformer backbone trained on various input representations.
 These include the ones analyzed in Sec.~\ref{sec:exp:validation}, \textit{i.e.} the 2D Histogram, Time Surface, TORE, Voxel Grid, and MDES, as well as the optimized representation ERGO-12.
 Note that these methods do not include data augmentation.
 We also trained our model with Mixup and Mosaic augmentation from~\cite{yolov6_2022}, and is indicated by an asterisk $^*$ in Tab. \ref{tab:sota_comparison}.\\ \textbf{Results} On the Gen1 dataset, we see that YOLOv6 with the SWINv2 backbone and ERGO-12 input and data augmentation outperforms all state-of-the-art methods by up to 2.9\% mAP by achieving an mAP of 0.504.
 The runner-up is RVT-B, which uses a recurrent vision transformer.
-Even without data augmentation, our network with ERGO-12 achieves 0.493, which is 1.8\% higher than RVT-B. Compared to the other feed-forward methods based on YOLOv6, ERGO-12 achieves an 8.7\% higher mAP, the next best being YOLOv6 with MDES~\cite{Nam_2022_CVPR} with 0.406.
-This large increase highlights the benefit of the optimized representation, which seems to have captured significantly more information about the events than the MDES.
-When comparing different feed-forward detectors with 2D Histograms as input, we also see that the YOLOv6 detector with 0.339 achieves a 2.2\% higher performance than the runner-up, Events+YOLOv3 with a YOLOv3 detector which achieves 0.312.
+Even without data augmentation, our network with ERGO-12 achieves 0.493, which improves the mAP by 2.1\% compared to RVT-B. Compared to the other feed-forward methods based on YOLOv6, ERGO-12 achieves an 0.3 mAP higher mAP, the next best being YOLOv6 with Time Surface~\cite{Lagorce17pami} with 0.490.
+Interestingly, as indicated in Fig. \ref{fig:eyecatcher} (b), the difference in mAP performance between ERGO-12 and Time Surface is 1.8 mAP on the validation set of the Gen1 dataset, which is substantially larger than on the test set.